Trade Licence Registration in Dubai

 A trade licence in Dubai is an official document issued by the Dubai Department of Economy and Tourism (DET) that authorises a person or company to conduct specific business activities within the emirate.
 It is a mandatory requirement for all commercial, professional and industrial businesses operating on the Dubai mainland.

-The trade licence defines the approved activities your business is permitted to carry out and establishes the company’s legal status under DET regulations.
-Without a valid trade licence, a business cannot operate, enter into contracts, invoice clients, employ staff, or access most government and banking services.
+The licence defines the approved activities your business is permitted to carry out and establishes the company's legal status under DET regulations.
+Without a valid licence, a business cannot operate, enter into contracts, invoice clients, employ staff, or access most government and banking services.

-Trade licence registration is a core part of company formation in Dubai.
+Licence registration is a core part of company formation in Dubai.
 It is the step that formally recognises the business as a legal entity and enables the company to proceed with operational requirements such as opening a corporate bank account, leasing commercial premises, and applying for visas.

 Commercial Licence